CUNY-NYSIEB Ambassador: Gladys Aponte(Dual Language Bilingual Education Teacher)

 - Language Use: In addition to having designated times for students to practice English and Spanish, Gladys designed separate, “transformational translanguaging spaces” in her classroom.

 Gladys’ approach to dual language bilingual education is special, as she explains in this video from our “Teaching Bilinguals (Even if You’re Not One)” series.

-In addition to having designated times for students to practice English and Spanish, Gladys designs separate, “transformational translanguaging spaces” in her classroom so her 4th graders come to understand and appreciate the many advantages of being multicultural and multilingual.
+Gladys aimed for her 4th graders to understand and appreciate the many advantages of being multicultural and multilingual.

 See a Lesson in Action

-When it’s time to learn author’s craft — an important 4th grade Common Core standard — students’ bilingualism becomes an important tool for learning in Gladys’ classroom.
-From the beginning of the school year, Gladys highlights the fact that authors translanguage deliberately.
-During read alouds and reading lessons, the class stops to contemplate why an author may have translanguaged and to talk about the effects specific translanguaging moves have on readers.
-Gladys regularly models deliberate translanguaging herself, and her students reflect on their own translanguaging as 4th grade multilingual authors.
+When it was time to learn author’s craft — an important 4th grade Common Core standard — students’ bilingualism became an important tool for learning in Gladys’ classroom.
+From the beginning of the school year, Gladys highlighted the fact that authors translanguage deliberately.
+During read alouds and reading lessons, the class stopped to contemplate why an author may have translanguaged and to talk about the effects specific translanguaging moves have on readers.
+Gladys regularly modeled deliberate translanguaging herself, and her students reflected on their own translanguaging as 4th grade multilingual authors.

 Content Objective: Students demonstrate an understanding of the various reasons authors choose to translanguage by analyzing the effects of specific translanguaging word choices.